aolkin/hrdc/docs/index.md

 # HRDC Apps Documentation

-Here you will find various writeups on how to use the HRDC web applications:
+Here are some writeups and instructions on how to use the HRDC web applications:

 - [Common Casting Administration](/walkthrough.html) - updated Dec 2017
 - [Common Casting for PDSMs](/pdsm_intro.html) - updated Feb 2019